 Working as an Optician in Wyoming

 In a state that has such a small population size, you are likely to build long-lasting relationships with the clients you will be servicing.
 If you appreciate forming these personal bonds while helping people improve their visual accuracy, opticianry may be the perfect fit for you.
-According to BLS data from 2017, you can also expect to find the highest-paying optician jobs in the city of Casper, Wyoming.
+According to BLS data from 2020, you can also expect to find the highest-paying optician jobs in the Eastern Wyoming nonmetropolitan area.
 This career field grants you the options of working in optometry or ophthalmology offices, clinics and hospitals and retail environments, as well as the opportunity to work with a wide variety of people, from young children to senior citizens.

 125 College Dr, Casper, Wyoming 82601-4699